 Your cash flow calculation and your budget will help you figure out how much money you need each month to meet the minimum obligations.

-I recommend that you set aside an emergency fund that can support at least 6 months of bare minimum essentials, though if you are conservative, you may want to set aside more.
+I recommend that you set aside an emergency fund that can support at least 6 months of essential living expenses, though if you are conservative, you may want to set aside more.

 When you calculated your net worth in step 1, you would have a list of liabilities that you own.
 Now is the time to create a plan to pay off all the debts.